reactma/promarkdown/README.md

 ## Introduction

-ReMarkdown is a React professional grade markdown editor based on CodeMirror, for programmers and professional techdoc writters.
+ReMarkdown is a professional grade React markdown editor based on CodeMirror, for programmers and professional tech writters.

 It provides following features for more sophiscated markdown editing:

-- Frontmatters, YAML / TOML /JSON, which is the main reason for ReMarkdown
+- Frontmatters, YAML / TOML /JSON, which is the main reason for devloping ReMarkdown
-- Keymap, Vim / Ssublime / Emacs, and obviously default
+- Keymap, Vim / Sublime / Emacs, and obviously default
 - Line numbers
 - Block folding
 - Preview / Fullscreen / Editing and live preview